 Inishowen Peninsula

 Within County Donegal, Malin Head is on the wider Inishowen Peninsula.
-But you don’t need to limit yourself to the most northerly point, because when conditions are good it’s likely you’ll see the Northern Lights over much of the surrounding area.
+But you don’t need to limit yourself to the most northerly point because when conditions are good it’s likely you’ll see the Northern Lights over much of the surrounding area.

 That’s great if you’re looking for a more secluded spot to set up while you watch the Aurora Borealis unfold, and you’ll have many more options when it comes to epic scenery.

 Get away from the towns and head to the dark spots on the beaches all along the Wild Atlantic Way, where you’ll find innumerable locations to base yourself to see the lights in the sky above.
+And why not check out our picks for more non-touristy things to do in Ireland?

 Fanad Head

 A smaller peninsula that’s also part of County Donegal, Fanad Head is perfectly located on the northern coast of Ireland.
-That makes it another excellent location for watching the Northern Lights, and you’ll find it’s quieter here than on the neighbouring peninsula.
+That makes it another excellent location for watching the Northern Lights, and you’ll find it’s quieter here than on the neighboring peninsula.

 There are just a few small villages in the area, meaning that light pollution will be at a minimum, while there are some stunning natural features to enjoy too, from the lakes and loughs to the coastline.